 Monica's books are inspired by her Peruvian and Jewish heritage and desire to bring diverse stories to children.
 She is a professor of English at Northern Arizona University.
 Monica lives with her family in Arizona.

-The residency coincides with the annual GCA Book Fair, and she will sign books at the fair during her visit from 3:20 to 5:00pm.
+The residency coincided with the annual GCA Book Fair, and she signed books at the fair during her visit from 3:20 to 5:00pm.
 The Book Fair has free admission and is open to the public.